Masters of Evil: Baron Helmut Zemo's third Masters of Evil

 Baron Helmut Zemo created an 11th incarnation consisting of Whiplash, Man-Killer, Klaw, Tiger Shark, and the Wrecking Crew, all of whom had been members of previous incarnations of the Masters of Evil.
-Baron Zemo sent them out to persuade Atlas of the Thunderbolts, the former Goliath of Zemo's earlier incarnation of the Masters of Evil, to rejoin the team.
-Atlas resisted and only an unexpected reappearance of the Thunderbolt Jolt interrupted the Masters' plan.
-The Masters then went after the Winter Soldier, who was then leading the Thunderbolts, and captured him.
-Zemo and the Masters then assaulted the Thunderbolts in their base, capturing several of them.
+Zemo sends them out to persuade Atlas of the Thunderbolts to rejoin the team.
+However, they are thwarted by Jolt.

-During the Secret Empire storyline, Baron Zemo has Kobik send Bucky Barnes back through time to World War II and another battle with the Thunderbolts, in which the Man-Killer was apparently killed by Kobik.
+During the Secret Empire storyline, Zemo has Kobik send Bucky Barnes back through time to World War II and another battle with the Thunderbolts, in which the Man-Killer was apparently killed by Kobik.
 After Atlas, the Fixer, and Moonstone join the Masters of Evil, they worked to reassemble Kobik.
-As Erik Selvig hordes the fragments that he has, kisses them, and commits suicide, the Kobik-reprogrammed Captain America persuaded Baron Zemo to have the Masters of Evil join Hydra's "Army of Evil."
-The Masters of Evil assist the Army of Evil in causing havoc in protest for what happened at Pleasant Hill.
+As Erik Selvig hordes the fragments that he has, kisses them, and commits suicide, the Kobik-reprogrammed Captain America persuades Zemo to have the Masters of Evil join Hydra's "Army of Evil."

 West Coast version

-To combat the West Coast Avengers, Madame Masque formed a West Coast version of the Masters of Evil consisting of Eel, Graviton, Lady Bullseye, MODOK Superior, Satana, and Kate Bishop's parents Derek and Eleanor Bishop.
+To combat the West Coast Avengers, Madame Masque formed a West Coast version of the Masters of Evil consisting of Eel, Graviton, Lady Bullseye, MODOK Superior, Satana, Derek Bishop, and Eleanor Bishop.

 Multiversal Masters of Evil

-When the Prehistoric Avengers fought a younger Thanos and sent him back to the future, Mephisto found out that an alternate version of Doctor Doom called Doom Supreme had witnessed this fight.
-Mephisto suggested to Doom Supreme to form a team of evil villains that would take on the Avengers.
+Mephisto suggests to Doom Supreme to form a team of evil villains that would take on the Avengers.
 As a condition from the Council of Red, Doom Supreme is to save Earth-616 for last.
-He formed a Multiverse version of the Masters of Evil that consisted of Black Skull, Dark Phoenix, Ghost Goblin, Kid Thanos, and King Killmonger.
+He forms a multiversal version of the Masters of Evil consisting of Black Skull, Dark Phoenix, Ghost Goblin, Kid Thanos, and King Killmonger.